davidgiven/wordgrinder/README.Windows.txt

 REVISION HISTORY
 ================

+WordGrinder 0.7.1: 2017-11-02: correct and cleaner license reporting;
+rearrange the source so that we can avoid shipping upstream dependencies if we want.
+No actual code changes.

 WordGrinder 0.7: 2017-10-30: new plain text diffable file format; Lua 5.3 support; better locale detection; dense paragraphs mode; lots of bugfixes.